Responding to Collapse: Resilience and Adaptation

 We’ve had more than 50 years to change course, but we haven’t; and now we don’t have enough time.

 The latest IPCC 1.5 report says that surpassing a 1.5°C increase in global temperatures will be catastrophic for many people, hundreds of millions of lives are at stake.
-We’re already past 1°C and there has been no slowing down, or effective effort, to reduce fossil fuel dependence.
+It’s assumed that surpassing 2°C will be catastrophic for billions, in the image below it’s the planetary threshold3Trajectories of the Earth System in the Anthropocene.
+In other words 2°C is the start of a very steep and slippery slope.
+In 2019, we’re already past 1.2°C4Global emissions pathways under different socioeconomic scenarios for use in CMIP6: a dataset of harmonized emissions trajectories through the end of the century and there has been no slowing down, or effective effort, to reduce fossil fuel dependence.

 “The worsening impacts of climate change in three densely populated regions of the world could see over 140 million people move within their countries’ borders by 2050, creating a looming human crisis” (World Bank).